-Certain trade or business deductions based on employment of unauthorized alien 132
+Certain trade or business deductions based on employment of unauthorized alien (beginning in tax year 2011) add-back 132

-Add the amount of any trade or business deductions allowed under the Internal Revenue Code for wages, reimbursements, or other payments made for services provided in Indiana by an individual for services as an employee, if the individual was, during the period of service, prohibited from being hired as an employee under 8 U.S.C.
+For a taxable year beginning after June 30, 2011, add the amount of any trade or business deductions allowed under the Internal Revenue Code for wages, reimbursements, or other payments made for services provided in Indiana by an individual for services as an employee, if the individual was, during the period of service, prohibited from being hired as an employee under 8 U.S.C.
 1324a.